filipomar/react-html-refs/README.md

 Well then this project is for you!<br />

-With the code below you can manage all your scrolling/html needs, just:
+With the code below you can manage all your html element related needs in your React app, just:
-- Wrap your React app in a `Destinations` provider, with your base scrollers and loggers
+- Wrap your React app in a `Destinations` provider, with your collection of useful handlers
 - Use the `useDestination` hook or `Destination` component to register html element destinations
 - Use `useDestination` to apply code to your registered destinations